 This has become a beloved commercial by all generations, even getting spoofed in the original Scary Movie.
 Budweiser’s ad is based on a short film called “True” by Charles Stone III that showed his friends uttering their unique greeting.
 Throw it in while they’re chilling and watching a football game, and you’re hitting close to home for your target audience.

 Budweiser’s “Whassup?!” commercial has withstood the test of time and remained a favorite ad in the pop culture canon.
 Comics, DJs, and talk show hosts like Howard Stern have used the phrase in their routines.
 In fact, the ad completely transcended the product as other countries that didn’t even have Budweiser on their shelves were saying “whassup” to each other.
-Hands down, this ad became a global phenomenon.
+Hands down, this became one of the best ads of all time and a global phenomenon.

 #6: McDonald’s – “The Showdown” (1993)